-The blue map shows the distribution of Delaware's health factor ranks across counties.
-In this map, less color intensity indicates better health factors in the respective summary rankings.
+The blue map shows the distribution of Massachusetts's health factor ranks across counties.
+The map is divided into four quartiles with less color intensity indicating better health factors in the respective summary rankings.
 Specific county ranks can be found in the table on page 2.